Visit the Alice Springs Desert Park

 Enjoy the local culture and art at the Araluen Arts Centre

-The Araluen Arts Centre is the focal point of Alice Springs’ performing and visual arts scene, incorporating a series of art galleries and a professional theatre.
+The Araluen Arts Centre directly across the road from the Alice Springs Tourist Park is the focal point of Alice Springs’ performing and visual arts scene, incorporating a series of art galleries and a professional theatre.

 The galleries feature exhibitions from the Araluen Collection with a focus on contemporary Aboriginal art from Central Australia and both local and Australian artists.
 Travelling exhibitions are a key highlight of the annual visual arts program.